 You have the ability to offer additional benefits for your temporary employees.
 The most common example is vacation time.
 Other include performance bonuses or employee discounts.
 If you wish to provide health insurance to a temporary employee, discuss your options with your insurance provider.

-Where do you hire temp workers for your business?
+Where to hire temp workers for your business

 Temporary employees are hired directly by your company or with support from a temporary staffing agency.
 Those who work through a staffing agency may have access to additional benefits such as health insurance.
 These employees remain the employee of the agency throughout the duration of their assignment.
 Temporary staffing agencies partner with you to transition temporary employees into a permanent role if you so choose.